scikit-image/skimage-sandbox/README.md

 An install of Flask in the virtualenv works fine too.

-Use the following command to build the Dockerfile -> `docker build -t docker-skimage:1.0 .` You need to be in the root directory of the repository.
-This will build a new image from the official base fedora image.
+To build the, Dockerfile -> `docker build -t docker-skimage:1.0 .` You need to be in the root directory of the repository.
+This will build a new image from the official base Fedora image.
 So it may take a while.

 After a successful build - `docker images` should list out 'docker-skimage' in the list.